AlexSGrottenof/Tidy-Data/Codebook.md

 * The variable descriptions were provided with the original dataset.
 As the variable names were kept in the Tidy Dataset this Code Book looks similar to the original Codebook.

-* Subject  	Participant in the study, identified by an integer from 1 to 30
+* Subject:  	Participant in the study, identified by an integer from 1 to 30
-* Activity	Activity performed by the subject: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* Activity:	Activity performed by the subject: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 * The remaining variable names are provided as a list.
 The components of the names are explained here.
-* prefix 't'   denote time
+* prefix 't':   denote time
-* 'f'          indicate frequency
+* 'f':          indicate frequency
-* '-XYZ'       denote 3-axial signals in the X, Y and Z directions
+* '-XYZ':       denote 3-axial signals in the X, Y and Z directions

-* Acc          signal from the accelerometer
+* Acc:          signal from the accelerometer
-* body         force exerted by the subject
+* body:         force exerted by the subject
-* Gravity      force exerted by gravity
+* Gravity:      force exerted by gravity
-* Gyro         signal from the gyroscope
+* Gyro:         signal from the gyroscope
-* Jerk         signals derived from body linear acceleration and angular velocity
+* Jerk:         signals derived from body linear acceleration and angular velocity
-* Mag          Magnitude
+* Mag:          Magnitude
-* mean()       Mean value
+* mean():       Mean value
-* std()        Standard deviation
+* std():        Standard deviation

-* Units        Angular velocity(radian/sec), forces (standard gravity unit"g"),
+* Units:        Angular velocity(radian/sec), forces (standard gravity unit"g"),
              frequency(Hz)

-* List of names:
+List of names:
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y
 * tBodyAcc-mean()-Z